Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 "Shoot."
 Rebar offered.
 Bedu needed a moment to parse what was presumably a colloquialism.

-"Correct me if I am in error…" he began "But your behaviour towards me personally has been entirely friendly.
+"Correct me if I am in error..." he began "But your behaviour towards me personally has been entirely friendly.
 I daresay I’ve never had such warm company before in my life.
 I am curious as to why that should be seeing as I am, after all, your prisoner."

 "We’re not in the business of makin’ enemies."
 Rebar said.

-"Heck, we got enough of ‘em already…" Snapfire added *sotto voce*.
+"Heck, we got enough of ‘em already..."
+Snapfire added *sotto voce*.

 "...What’s happened here is you’ve been regrettably caught up in events."
 Rebar finished.
 "If things go as we hope, you should be back in command of your ship and on your way again before long."

 "That doesn’t explain the personable reception."
 Bedu pointed out.
-"What does it benefit you to… ‘charm’ me?".
+"What does it benefit you to... ‘charm’ me?".

 "What’d it benefit us to antagonize you?"
 Rebar replied.
 "Like Snap said, our kind have a lotta enemies right now, lotta bad press.
 It can’t hurt us to leave you with a good impression, and might even help."

 "Ah."
 Bedu nodded, admiring the human’s candour.
 The logic was perfectly flawless.
 "Thank you."

 He put his banner away.
-"For what it may be worth…" he said, "I’m genuinely fascinated to meet humans at long last.
+"For what it may be worth..." he said, "I’m genuinely fascinated to meet humans at long last.
 You’re very different to all of the speculation and rumor."

 "Gotta be honest, I ain’t paid much attention to the speculation and rumor."
 Rebar said.